-A multiplicity attribute should be specified to indicate the number of entities expected to share the same role for a given ActivityDescription instance, e.g. in the case of the stacking of images, several images are expected with the same input role (multiplicity=\).
+A multiplicity attribute should be specified to indicate the number of entities expected to share the same role, e.g. in the case of the stacking of images, several images are expected with the same input role (multiplicity=).

 When related to the UsageDescription or GenerationDescription, the attributes of EntityDescription (see Section 2.5.2) help to describe the category of entities expected as an input or an output in an activity.
-For example: when the input bias files are expected to be in FITS format (relation to a DatasetDescription with contentType=application/fits), or the red, green and blue channel images are expected to be in PNG or JPEG format.
+For example: the input bias files must be in FITS format (relation to a Dataset-Description with contentType=application/fits), or the red, green and blue channel images must be in PNG or JPEG format.